SirPepe/ornament/Readme.md

 // logs 0, 1, 2, 3
 ```

-Any signal object that implements the following API should work:
+Any signal-like object that implements the following API should work:

 ```typescript
 type Signal<T> = {